General Admission Requirements

 Transfer students who are not eligible to enroll at their previous institution for disciplinary reasons (suspension or expulsion) are not eligible for admission.
 Students who have received any other form of disciplinary sanction from their previous institution may be admitted only after review of the conduct and circumstances that gave rise to the disciplinary sanction.

 First-time students who graduated from high school more than five years prior to applying for admission are considered to be non-traditional students.
 Students in this category are not required to provide ACT or SAT scores and are not required to satisfy the Academic Core Requirements.

 Students who do not meet the normal admission requirements may be admitted with the approval of the Campus Provost and the dean of the college in which they wish to enroll.
 Students may submit a personal statement or other supporting documentation with their application to support a case for conditional admission.

-Students that have completed a Test Assessing Secondary Completion (TASC) with a score of 500 on each of the five subtest categories or a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above, must request that the State Department of Education mail copies of your scores to the Office of Admissions.
+Students that have completed a Test Assessing Secondary Completion (TASC) with a score of 500 on each of the five subtest categories or a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above, or a High School Equivalency Test (HiSET) with a minimum score of 45, must request that the State Department of Education mail copies of your scores to the Office of Admissions.

 SAT and ACT Requirements for TASC, GED, or HiSET Admits

-A score of 450 is established as the minimum acceptable score for the GED examination.
 The standards for ACT and SAT scores will be the same as for regular admissions.
-Any GED students not meeting these standards require the approval of the academic Dean and Associate Provost for admission.
+Any TASC, GED, or HiSET students not meeting these standards require the approval of the academic Dean and Associate Provost for admission.